aarav911/Memory-visualizer/README.md

 - pointer relationships and pointer arithmetic
 - recursion and function call lifetimes
 - RAII (destructors) and smart pointers (`std::unique_ptr`)

+  Note: this is a purely hard coded animation, and wont work for other cpp examples.

+  ###Future ambitions
+  If i can create something that take in a general cpp program, and allow me to visualize everything, ie variables, scopes, pointers, heaps and stacks, and other advanced concepts, then THAT WILL BE VERY COOL.

 License
 MIT